 to the Metro Louisville Community!

 Currently, C.H.O.I.C.E. is offered at Fern Creek High School, Iroquois High School, Whitney Young Elementary, and Watterson Elementary.
-All students are active in our unique cross age peer mentoring program utilizing high school athletes mentors to guide at-risk elementary mentees, the "Dare to Dream" Sports Leadership and Mentoring program.
+All students are active in our unique cross age peer mentoring program utilizing high school athletes mentors to guide at-risk elementary mentees.

 Research from MENTOR and the Search Institute has shown the key for our youth's success may lie in the establishment of positive relationships with their peers and adults.
 Connections allow young people to adapt to the complex demands of their growth and development.
 In addition to, offering youth and adolescents the opportunties to contribute positively to their peer groups, family, school and community while making responsible decisions that enhance their health and avoidance of risky behaviors(substance abuse/violence).

 About The Impact of